 Droughts, floods and other climate-related hazards are key drivers of hunger.
 Access to relevant and timely climate information – such as reliable forecasts – is key for governments and communities to better manage climate risks.

 The World Food Programme (WFP) has considerable experience in using producing and translating climate information that countries and vulnerable communities can use to make informed decisions to manage climate related risks.

 Through its climate analysis work, WFP helps governments and partners to better understand the impacts of climate change on food security and nutrition in a specific country.
 This informs the identification of the most appropriate measures that need to be included in climate change adaptation policies and planning and help to identify key activities to strengthen resilience of the most vulnerable.

-WFP’s food security analysts translate climate and weather information into early warnings of drought events and potential production shortfalls.
-Coupled with detailed analyses of household vulnerability, WFP and partners use this information to assess how droughts or floods will affect people’s food security to ensure an early response.
+WFP food security analysts translate climate and weather information into early warnings for hazards such as droughts and floods.
+Coupling this information with detailed analyses of household vulnerability, WFP and partners can assess how these events will affect people’s food security and ensure early action.

 WFP climate service innovations

-FoodSECuRE - Climate information is also used to trigger contingent funding for early action through our FoodSECuRE Facility, a ground-breaking tool that release funds based on a forecast before a disaster occurs.
+FoodSECuRE - FoodSECuRE is a ground-breaking tool that releases funds based on a forecast before a disaster occurs.
 FoodSECuRE also ensures funds are available post-disaster, so that resilience-building activities continue over time.